 How to approach hill climbing

-When starting to add hills to your riding it’s important to find hills that you challenge you enough but are not impossible to climb.
-As you build up your fitness you can search out longer and steeper climbs to challenge yourself further.
+When starting to add hills to your riding, it’s essential to find hills that challenge you enough but are not impossible to climb.
+As you build up your fitness, you can search out longer and steeper climbs to challenge yourself further.

 How do you measure your performance improvement?

 The saying goes that you are only able to improve on something once you are able to measure it.
 Same goes for climbing hills.
 Once you have a method for measuring your performance on hills you’ll have a benchmark on which to improve on.
 This helps with your motivation and provides you with a purpose to seek out and climb more hills!